grace-notes/website/contents/topics/gnosticism-colossian-heresy.md

 [^1]: This article is taken largely from Bishop J. B.
       Lightfoot, *Epistle to the Colossians.*

 [^2]: **Bibliography of the section on the Essenes.**
       Josephus, Antiquities, xviii,1,5; Wars, II,8,2
       Schuerer, Jewish People, Vol. II

-      Edersheim, Life and Times of the Jesus the Messiah,
+      Edersheim, Life and Times of the Jesus the Messiah

-      Brownlee, W.H., “A Comparison of the Covenanters of the Dead Sea Scrolls with Pre-Christian Jewish Sects”, in The Biblical Archaeologist, Vol.  XIII, Sept.
+      Brownlee, W.H., “A Comparison of the Covenanters of the Dead Sea
+      Scrolls with Pre-Christian Jewish Sects”, in The Biblical Archaeologist, Vol.  XIII, Sept.
 1950, pp. 50-72.
       Unger, Merrill F., Unger’s Bible Handbook